professional-pigeon/react-music-app/README.md

 This is going to be a music notation app written in javascript and using react.
 At it's current iteration it is a drum machine.

+This is also my capstone project for my coding school.
+I'm excited for any feedback or suggestions you may have as it takes shape.

 ## Setup/Installation Requirements

 * Download database from github repository [here] (https://github.com/professional-pigeon/react-music-app)